veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/progress-bar.md

 Horizontal progress-bar is used for indicating progress and activity.
 It is used to indicate the progress of the work that has been completed.

 ## Usage
-Progress bar is a graphical control element used to visualize the progression of an extended computer operation, such as a download, file transfer, or installation.
+Progress bar is a graphical control element used to visualize the progression of an extended computer operation, such as file download, file transfer, or installation.

 ### How to use:
 1. Drag and drop the component.